radishland/radish/README.md

 - @text
 - @use

-@on, @prop and @use only have client-only semantics while the other directives are universal: they have both server and client semantics and can be restricted with |server and |client.
+@on, @prop and @use only have client semantics while the other directives are universal: they have both server and client semantics and can be restricted with `|server` and `|client`.

 ### @attr directive